 Majority of people with bipolar disorder have a history of substance use.

 It is interesting to note that almost 60% of people with bipolar disorder have a history of substance use.
 Many patients who have been given the diagnosis for at least one of the conditions also presented symptoms of either bipolar and addiction.
-The people presented various case histories of how symptoms of the bipolar personality disorder and substance abuse started.
-Some of them reported experiencing BPD initially and then going on to substance abuse.
+The people presented various case histories of how symptoms of the bipolar personality disorder and substance use disorder started.
+Some of them reported experiencing BPD initially and then going on to substance use disorder.
 Others only experienced manic and depressive episodes after taking substances.

 People with BPD are prone to using substances as a mood stabilizer.